bytewax/bytewax/docs/articles/getting-started/ins_and_outs.md

-Each bytewax dataflow needs to know how to get the input data, and what to do with the processed data.
+Every bytewax dataflow needs to be able to connect to and receive or retrieve data and also requires instruction on where to send and what to do with processed data.
-There are 2 operators that allow you to configure this: `Dataflow.input` and `Dataflow.capture`.
+There are two operators that allow you to configure this: `Dataflow.input` and `Dataflow.capture`.

 ## Input